Siakam, Leonard lead Raptors past Nets 115-105 | Globalnews.ca

 Siakam, Leonard lead Raptors past Nets 115-105

+NEW YORK – Fighting desperately to get back in the game, the Brooklyn Nets kept going smaller and smaller until they essentially had four perimeter players on the floor.

+Good luck stopping Kawhi Leonard, Pascal Siakam and Serge Ibaka with that.

-NEW YORK – Pascal Siakam had 28 points and 10 rebounds, Kawhi Leonard added 26 points and nine boards and the Toronto Raptors beat the Brooklyn Nets 115-105 on Wednesday night for their fifth straight victory.
+Siakam had 28 points and 10 rebounds, Leonard added 26 points and nine boards and the Toronto Raptors beat the Nets 115-105 on Wednesday night for their fifth straight victory.

+“They were the better team.
+I don’t know how else to say it,” Nets coach Kenny Atkinson said.
+“They were better from start to finish.
+You have to give them credit.
+They’re a team that’s going to compete for a championship.
+We were not up to those standards that you have to be almost perfect and we weren’t.
+I would say we were average and that’s not good enough to beat that team.”

-D’Angelo Russell had 27 points, seven rebounds and six assists for the Nets, who fell to 39-39 and missed another chance to improve their playoff situation.
-They came into play seventh in the East but could have moved ahead of Detroit after the Pistons fell in Indiana.
+D’Angelo Russell had 27 points, seven rebounds and six assists for the Nets, who fell to 39-40 and missed another chance to improve their playoff situation.
+They could have moved ahead of Detroit after the Pistons lost to Indiana, but instead are now tied for seventh with the Orlando Magic.

 Brooklyn has lost four of five.